ucsd-cse131-s18/ucsd-cse131-s18.github.io/pa4/index.md

 `(node 1 4)` will create a child-less node with a key of `1` and value of `4`

-* insert - insert a value given a key into the BST (keys must be unique, otherwise return the BST without modifying it)
+* insert - insert a value given a key into the BST (keys must be unique, otherwise return the BST without modifying it).
+Insertion is done based on comparing keys.

 `(insert (node 1 3) 2 4)` will return `((1,3), (), ((2,4), (), ()))`